 You can easily place your marijuana in the fridge, packed in airtight glass containers or airtight bags (perfect for these bake bags).
 If it is more convenient, using a very cold refrigerator is also fine.

-We ship seeds to the US, AUS and many other countries.
-If you have any growing related questions please visit my marijuana support page.
+We ship seeds to the United States.
+If you have any growing-related questions please visit my marijuana support page.
 The team is ready to help you!